A Bottom Line for the LHC Data by Leveraging Pileup as a Zero Bias Trigger: Conclusions

-In addition to setting a bottom line for searches with a low background rate, the ZBT can also be competitive with traditional searches that exploit associative production to pass the trigger.
-Requiring a second object, such as a high $p_\text{T}$ ISR jet or photon introduces a large effective prescale that can be harsher than the prescale from the ZBT.
-When combined with a trigger-level analysis, the ZBT is expected to provide comparable limits to the ISR technique in the case of the low mass dijet resonance search.
+In addition to setting a bottom line for searches with a low background rate, the ZBS may also be competitive with traditional searches that exploit associative production to pass the trigger.
+Requiring a second object, such as a high-$p_\text{T}$ ISR jet or photon introduces a large effective prescale that can be harsher than the prescale from the ZBS.
+When combined with a trigger-level analysis, the ZBS is expected to provide comparable limits to the ISR technique in the case of the low mass dijet resonance search.
 These estimates are based on a simplified model of the dijet resonance searches and could be improved with additional sophistication.
 The simple model ignores the efficiency for reconstructing primary vertices and any inefficiencies in associating jets to these vertices.
 For the relatively high masses targeted by the example, these inefficiencies are relatively small.
 However, for lower mass measurements and searches, these inefficiencies may be important.
 Both ATLAS and CMS have ongoing studies to improve the tracking performance in high pileup environments, including the use of timing information to distinguish objects from spatially overlapping vertices.
-All of these interesting developments will be important for the ZBT strategy.
+All of these interesting developments will be important for the ZBS strategy.

-After the full LHC program, the ZBT will have accumulated about $0.5$-$1$ fb${}^{-1}$ of fully unbiased $pp$ collision data.
-Up until now, these data would have been analyzed.
-We have shown that the novel concept of analyzing all pileup interactions enhances the physics reach of the LHC experiments and will constitute an important strategy to fully exploit the HL-LHC dataset.
+After the full LHC program, the ZBS will have accumulated about $0.5$-$1$ fb${}^{-1}$ of fully unbiased $pp$ collision data that would not have been analyzed.
+We have shown that the novel concept of analyzing all pileup interactions enhances the physics reach of the LHC experiments and could constitute a useful strategy to fully exploit the HL-LHC dataset.